 When you stop using drugs and alcohol, the way you spend your leisure time changes a lot.
 The old habits and activities need to be replaced to not only help you pass the time, but to help you reconnect with yourself, your loved ones, and the world around you.
 For those who live in Kansas City, Missouri, the same is true.
 Luckily, there are many fun and unique things to do in Kansas City when you’re sober.

-After getting sober and completing treatment for a substance use disorder, you may feel that you do not know where to start when it comes to outings, activities, and hobbies.
+After getting sober and completing substance abuse treatment in Kansas City, Missouri, you may feel that you do not know where to start when it comes to outings, activities, and hobbies.
 This may be because, in the past, you spent most of your time either using or recovering from the effects of substance abuse.
 This is common amongst people who previously centered their fun around drugs or drinking.

 However, it is important to find things to do that will help you relax and enjoy your sobriety.
 At Sana Lake Recovery, we want you to be empowered to make decisions that further your healing journey rather than set you back.
 That is why we have compiled this list of unique things you can do in Kansas City, Missouri when you are sober.